 The Office of First Year Experience collaborates with campus and community partners to create year-round First-Year Initiatives: thoughtful programming that supports new students (both first-time-in-college and transfer students) as they develop their authentic selves and explore their role within the W&M community.

 We are aided in this process by our First-Year Initiatives Directorate.
 These students manage our initiative areas by helping us plan, design, facilitate, and promote both large and small-scale opportunities.

 Our First-Year Initiative Areas

 Initiatives connecting first-year students with faculty members outside the classroom, and encouraging academic enrichment and the development of one's purpose post-graduation.

 Initiatives encouraging first-year students to engage in discussions and conversations across campus about important current issues and events.

 Initiatives designed to support first-year students of distinctive groups (i.e. military/veteran, gap-year, first-generation, international student) within the W&M community.

 Initiatives encouraging first-year students to become active members of the campus community.

-These four programs are considered "essential" in the holistic development of W&M students as each supports a key element found within our community.
+Five sessions (four held in the fall semester; one held in the spring) considered to "essential" in the holistic development of W&M students as each supports a key element found within our community.